josephfinlayson/fibonacci-buzz/README.md

     Buzz

-Bonus points
+Extra credit
 ===

-- Code should be written in Python or similar scripting language
+- Code is written in Python or a similar scripting language
-- Code will be submitted to github
+- Code will be submitted to GitHub